czbiohub-sf/yogo/docs/cli.md

   -h, --help            show this help message and exit
 ```

-There are three options, as you can see above.

 ## `yogo infer`

 This is what you need most of the time.
-It lets you infer YOGO on a dataset from the command line.
-For specifics about this functionality, look at [infer.py](https://github.com/czbiohub-sf/yogo/blob/main/yogo/infer.py).
+It lets you run YOGO on a dataset from the command line.
+It is essentially using the function `predict` in [infer.py](https://github.com/czbiohub-sf/yogo/blob/main/yogo/infer.py).

+`yogo infer` will also automatically use a GPU if it can, and this will be way faster than running YOGO on a CPU.

 ```console
 $ yogo infer --help